 Exit permits are required to leave Eritrea.
-Obtaining these permits can be time consuming, can delay travel plans or can even be denied in some circumstances.
+Obtaining these permits can be time consuming, delay travel plans or even be denied in some circumstances.
 The Australian Government cannot influence the Eritrean Immigration Department to issue exit permits if problems are encountered.

 Foreign nationals must pay a departure tax unless they hold a valid Eritrean resident permit.
 Payment is required in US dollars.
 You should seek advice from local authorities about the cost of the departure tax as the amount may change.

 A valid yellow fever vaccination certificate is required if arriving in Eritrea from an area where yellow fever is present.
 Additionally, South African authorities require travellers from Eritrea to show proof of yellow fever vaccination.
 Proof of yellow fever vaccination is required from all visitors and includes travellers who are transiting through South Africa.
 Failure to produce a valid Yellow Fever Vaccination Certificate may result in being placed in quarantine or refusal of entry.

 Make sure your passport has at least six months validity from your planned date of return to Australia.
 You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.

 Safety and Security